 - A good option for flagpoling from Vancouver is Point Roberts.
 This border is accessible via public transport and is also generally quiet, which means a quicker crossing.

-- The busiest Southern Ontario crossings (Queenston, Niagara Falls, Rainbow Bridge and Fort Erie – Peace Bridge) only allow flagpoling Tuesday, Wednesday and Thursday.
+- The busiest Southern Ontario (Queenston, Niagara Falls, Rainbow Bridge and Fort Erie – Peace Bridge) and Quebec crossings (Saint-Bernard-de-Lacolle and Saint-Armand/Philipsburg) only allow flagpoling on Tuesdays, Wednesdays and Thursdays.

 - Be aware that land border officers are, in general, less familiar with the IEC program than their airport counterparts.
 Read on for my own experience!